biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Bekka Dunn
     * Emily Raeside
     * Regina Olexa
+* **Preliminaries**:
+  * Round 1: Lost to Faith A/G, Orlando, FL 70 to 140
+  * Round 2: Lost to Bethel Life Christian Center, West Lafayette, IN 65 to 120
+  * Round 3: Lost to Cedar Park A/G #1, Bothell, WA 40 to 195
+  * Round 4: Won against First A/G, Mountain Home, AR 205 to -10
+  * Round 5: Lost to Orange County Worship Center, Santa Ana, CA 70 to 140
+  * Round 6: Lost to Christian Chapel, Tulsa, OK 50 to 150
+  * Round 7: Lost to Allison Park A/G "Heart and Mind", Allison Park, PA 35 to 210
 * **Round Robin**:
   * Round 1: Lost to King's Chapel, Springfield, MO 0 to 75
   * Round 2: Lost to First A/G, Mountain Home, AR 5 to 115